This is one of the few meal plans that health experts worldwide consistently rank as one of the best diets.

 Additionally, the TLC diet also recommends minimizing saturated fat in the diet.

-While saturated fats can increase “bad” LDL cholesterol levels, research shows that they can also raise “good” HDL cholesterol in the blood, which can be beneficial for heart health.
+While saturated fats can increase “bad” LDL cholesterol levels, research shows that they can also raise “good” HDL cholesterol in the blood, beneficial for heart health.

-The TLC diet can be difficult to follow, and various components of the diet may not be necessary for most people.
+The TLC diet can be challenging to follow, and various diet components may not be necessary for most people.

 Food to eat